jfield44/spark-ios-sdk/README.md

     }
     ```

-3. Register the device to send and receive calls:
+3. Register the device to send and receive calls or messages:

     ```swift
     spark.phone.register() { error in